horleas/pacman/README.md

 21 July :
 + Add PhaseChaserGhost Class ( extends Ghost) which this ghost chase the player through wall
-+ Add PhaseEscapeGhost Class ( extends Ghost) which this ghost escape even the player through wall
++ Add PhaseEscapeGhost Class ( extends Ghost) which this ghost escape even the player through wall ( bug)

+25 July :
++ Add Hotkey to go to previous level on I
++ Modify Hotkey to go to next level on O
++ Correct bug with deplacement of PhaseEscape Ghost
-+ Add PhaseBlockGhost Class ( extends Ghost) which this ghost block the player through wall
++ (Add PhaseBlockGhost Class ( extends Ghost) which this ghost block the player through wall)
++ Add Reward depending on the Ghost eated

 TODO :
 + Add Pathfinding depending on the map for special Ghost